gustaphe/UnitfulLatexify.jl/docs/src/index.md

 and [Latexify.jl](https://github.com/korsbo/Latexify.jl), allowing easy and pretty latexification of Unitful quantities, numbers and units.

+## Deprecation

+As of Unitful.jl `XXX fill in here`, UnitfulLatexify is superceded by an extension to Unitful.
+Loading both Unitful and Latexify will automatically load this functionality.

+## Archival Examples

 The default usage is pretty intuitive:

 ```@example main